 Non-invoiced income Wherever possible, customers should be asked to pay for services up- front or at the time they receive the service they are paying for.
 Allowing customers to pay on credit, e.g. by issuing an invoice, should be avoided as often as possible.
-This reduces both the potential for Page 196 invoices not being paid by customers and the administration costs to the Council.
+This reduces both the potential for Page 198 be avoided as often as possible.
+This reduces both the potential for Page 198 invoices not being paid by customers and the administration costs to the Council.